microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/externalconnectors-externalgroup-post-members.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-add-an-azure-active-directory-user-as-a-member"></a>Exemplo 1: Adicionar um Azure Active Directory usuário como membro
+### <a name="example-1-add-an-azure-active-directory-user-as-a-member"></a>Exemplo 1: Adicionar um usuário do Azure Active Directory como membro

 ### <a name="request"></a>Solicitação